rohnugu/base-drafts/draft-ietf-quic-http.md

 This document establishes a registry for HTTP/QUIC unidirectional stream types.
 The "HTTP/QUIC Stream Type" registry manages an 8-bit space.
-The "HTTP/QUIC Stream Type" registry operates under either of the "IETF Review" or "IESG Approval" policies {{?RFC8126}} for values between 0x00 and 0xef, with values between 0xf0 and 0xff being reserved for Experimental Use.
+The "HTTP/QUIC Stream Type" registry operates under either of the "IETF Review" or "IESG Approval" policies {{?RFC8126}} for values from 0x00 up to and including 0xef, with values from 0xf0 up to and including 0xff being reserved for Experimental Use.

 New entries in this registry require the following information: